lvanschilfgaarde/lordcephei.github.io/pages/fptut-pbte.md

     metal=  5

-because **met** is a numerical expression (admittedly a trivial one) that evaluates to 5, since **met** is an algebraic variable that is assigned value 5.
-The advantage is that you can do algebra in the input file, and you can also assign values to variables from the command line, as we will see shortly.
+because **met** is a numerical expression (admittedly a trivial one).
+It evaluates to 5 because **met** is declared as an algebraic variable and assigned value 5 near the top of the ctrl file.
+The advantage is that you can do algebra in the input file, and you can also re-assign values to variables from the command line, as we will see shortly.

-See "Other Resources" below to follow links with further information on the syntax of input files, and building them from different sources.

 Lines corresponding to actual input are divided into categories and tokens within the categories.
 A category begins when a character (other than **%** or **#**) occurs in the